chef/chef-web-docs/chef_master/source/azure_portal.rst

 Once this information has been identified, launch the Azure portal, start the virtual machine creation workflow, and then bootstrap virtual machines with Chef using the following steps:

 #.
-Sign in to the Azure portal (|url azure_production|).
-Authenticate using your Microsoft Azure account credentials.
+Sign in to the `Azure portal <https://portal.azure.com/>`_ and authenticate using your Microsoft Azure account credentials.

 #.
 Choose **Virtual Machines** in the left pane of the portal.